bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 These signals form the minimum observability surface.
 Production deployments will extend this, but any ZoD implementation lacking these signals cannot claim L6 compliance.

+**Falsifiability criterion:** If you cannot collect these signals, you do not have ZoD.
+This is how the framework remains testable rather than aspirational.

 #### Memory Audit

 **This is not yet widely standardized as an architectural requirement across agent frameworks.**